Like a lot of people, I sometimes get tired of eggs. I need variety so I don’t get tired of food.

 Making the oatmeal cups is pretty easy.
 Once the oatmeal is mixed together you start putting it in the mini muffin tin.

 I used 1 full tablespoon of the oatmeal for each muffin.
-Once the oatmeal is in the muffin tin I pressed down the center and sides to make it “cup” shaped.
+Once the oatmeal is in the mini muffin tin I pressed down the center and sides to make it “cup” shaped.

 While my oatmeal cups baked I got the yogurt mixture ready.
 I used fat-free plain Greek yogurt, 1 tablespoon sugar-free, fat-free vanilla pudding powder and vanilla extract.